thin-edge/thin-edge.io/design/thin-edge-core.md

 # Thin-edge Design Principles

-__Thin-edge makes it easy the integration of cloud services, edge computing and operational technologies, with the foundations to develop business-specific IIoT gateways from a catalog of generic and use-case specific components assembled on top of a framework that enables connectivity and interoperability.__
+__Thin-edge makes it easy the integration of cloud services, edge computing and operational technologies, with the foundations to develop business-specific IIoT agents from a catalog of generic and use-case specific components assembled on top of a framework that enables connectivity and interoperability.__